AmitTzah/exercise_timer_app/README.md

     *   **Pause Workout button:** Pauses and resumes the timer.
     *   **Finish Workout button:** Prompts a confirmation dialog.
 If confirmed, navigates to the new Workout Summary Display Screen.
     *   Upon natural completion of all sets (not applicable in Survival Mode):
-        *   An automated voice announces "workout_complete.mp3".
+        *   An automated voice announces "workout_complete.wav".
         *   The app navigates to the Workout Summary Display Screen.

 ### II.
 Data & Progress Module